 Both the NCI SBIR and STTR programs are divided into three phases listed below.
 NIH has special Technical Assistance Programs to help small businesses move their technologies from the lab into the hands of customers.
 The I-Corps at NIH

-and NIH Niche Assistance Program are for active Phase I awardees.
+program is for active Phase I awardees.
 The NIH Commercialization Assistance Program is for Phase II or Phase IIB awardees.

 NIH also has a Fast-track application that allows small businesses to apply simultaneously for Phase I and Phase II in a single application.